datastax/cass-operator/docs/developer/packaging.md

     cp ../deploy/crds/* $NEW_VERSION/manifests/
     ```

-5. Compare the old and new CRDs for differences and update `$NEW_VERSION/manifests/cass-operator.v$NEW_VERSION.lusterserviceversion.yaml`
+5. Compare the old and new CSVs for differences and update `$NEW_VERSION/manifests/cass-operator.v$NEW_VERSION.lusterserviceversion.yaml`
    1. Update `metadata.annotations.containerImage` version
    2. Update `metadata.annotations.createdAt` datestamp
    3. Update `metadata.annotations.name` field